How to Configure Unattended Upgrades on Debian 12/11/10

 After adding the above line, the unattended-upgrade command will run daily at midnight (0 0 * * *).
 To save and exit the file, press “Ctrl+X”, then “Y”, and then “Enter”.

-It is crucial to schedule automatic upgrades when your system is not in use since upgrades may require a system reboot or cause applications to restart.
+It is crucial to schedule automatic upgrades when your system is not in use since upgrades may require a reboot or cause applications to restart.

-Section 5: Checking Unattended Upgrade Logs
+Audit Unattended Upgrade Logs

 To view the logs of Unattended-Upgrades, you can use the following command: